codac-team/codac/doc/source/03_basics/02_hello_tubes.rst

 Hello tubes!
 ============

-The code from the previous section produces a one-slice scalar tube over the temporal domain :math:`[0,10]`:
+The code from the previous section produced a one-slice scalar tube over the temporal domain :math:`[0,10]`:

 .. code-block:: c++